Rhyhe/Rhyhes-Tweaks/README.md

 This mod adds various small features I like.

 Currently in mod
-- upgrade your golden pickaxe to steel!
+- upgrade your golden pickaxe with steel!
 - upgrade your wooden tools to stone!